stephangriesel/telerik-blogs/react-amsterdam-a-look-back.md

 ## React 2020

 If you are planning on attending the React Amsterdam 2020 event, mark your calendars now, it will be April 16th and 17th.
+I know I'm missing other amazing things that happened, but hopefully this can serve as a guide if you were not able to attend or maybe a tool you can use to convince your boss to go next year.
+If you do, stop by our booth and talk to me, I will defintiely be going back in April of next year!